-Infant paracetamol can be a parent’s best friend throughout the teething stage.
+Infant paracetamol is often a parent’s best friend throughout the teething stage.
 Teething is often worse at night when babies are lying flat due to the pressure.
 Elevating them slightly, lots of cuddles and gentle rocking will certainly help!

 Which teeth come in first?

 The first teeth to pop up are usually the two bottom front teeth (central incisors), followed by the four upper teeth (central and lateral incisors).
-However, every baby is unique so we have created a detailed teething chart which has estimated arrival times for each tooth.
+However, every baby is unique so we have created a detailed teething chart (insert link to teething chart blog) which has estimated arrival times for each tooth.
 We hope you find this helpful.

 Yes, it can feel like an eternity but we promise it does end!
 By the time your little ‘cheeky chomper’ is 2 to 3 years old, they’ll have their full set of 20 primary teeth, also known as baby teeth.